franke-hub/SDL/COMMIT.md

 (A synchronization commit with debugging hooks left in the code.
 Most of these hooks need to be removed before a trunk commit.)

-Issue #2 has been corrected, but dispatch::Task::~Task still has issues.
+Issue #2 has been corrected, but dispatch\::Task\::~Task still has issues.
 The FC_UNDEF wait request doesn't complete, so the destructor doesn't complete and the Client and Server destructors don't complete.
-(Client and Server objects contain dispatch::Task objects.)
+(Client and Server objects contain dispatch\::Task objects.)

-Isolating the the problem to the dispatch::Task destructor proved exceedingly difficult and compounded by the FC_UNDEF wait request (lack of) completion issue.
+Isolating the the problem to the dispatch\::Task destructor proved exceedingly difficult and compounded by the FC_UNDEF wait request (lack of) completion issue.
 Minor ancillary code base modifications were made while waiting for some flash of inspiration for ways to debug the problem.